TrelisResearch/arc-agi-2025/o3-tools/README.md

 ...

 - MEDIUM:
-[ ] Describing grids ablation: Get the model to also describe the input grid and the output grid with code (so, return three code blocks), and provide feedback on those too.
+[x] Describing grids ablation: Get the model to also describe the input grid and the output grid with code (so, return three code blocks).
-  [ ] Do this all in one go.
+  [x] Do this all in one go.
   [ ] Do the description in separate calls to the LLM.
 [ ] Port the scripts to an openai style endpoint.
 Run Qwen and try to calibrate.
 [ ] Generate training data.